tagohd/mono/Items/Legendary Artifacts/Legendary Artifacts.md

 ---
 IncludeInTable: False
 ---
-%%
-sudoMinor:: Maybe they're like the Infinity Stones?
-Also added DATAVIEW. sudoMinor:: Decided there should be 7 Artifacts.
-#minorChange #unseenByLun
-%%
 # About
 The Legendary Artifacts are objects [[Luke Campbell|Luke]] must retrieve on his quest to defeat [[CURSED AL]].